InvertGames/uFrame.Documentation/pages/home.md

 # uFrame MVVM Wiki

 Welcome to the uFrame MVVM Wiki.
 You'll find here detailed informations on every aspect of the framework.
-Feel free to [contribute](contribute.md).
+Feel free to [contribute](../support/how-to-contribute.md).

-NOTE: It's still work in progress.
-Contributions are highly appreciated.

-Github offers an [issue system](https://github.com/InvertGames/uFrame.Documentation/issues).
-Use it to ask questions, discuss proposals and solve framework related problems.
-If there're any rules about how to use it properly, you'll find them [here](issues-rules.md).

 # Download and Installation